wp-plugins/contact-form-manager/readme.txt

 == Description ==

-Create and manage multiple contact forms for your website.
-The contact form manager plugin supports a wide range of contact form elements such as text field, email field, textarea, dropdown list, radio button, checkbox, date picker, captcha, file uploader etc. Shortcodes are generated such that, you can modify form element properties without having to replace the shortcode everytime.
+The Contact Form Manager lets you create and manage multiple contact forms for your website.
+It supports a wide range of contact form elements such as text field, email field, textarea, dropdown list, radio button, checkbox, date picker, captcha, file uploader etc. Shortcodes are generated such that, you can modify form element properties without having to replace the shortcode everytime.

 = Features =